veracity/veracity-documentation/sections/vap/dfmigration.md

      3. Upload the data you stored in Data Fabric to File Storage.
 You will need this data as a data source for your Power BI reports.

 ### Create a New Report with Data Workbench File Storage

-   - **Obtaining Access Key for Data Workbench File Storage**:
+**Obtaining Access Key for Data Workbench File Storage**:
-     1. Decide which file or folder in File Storage will be your data source.
-     2. Navigate to the Data Workbench File Storage section in the Veracity platform.
+1. Open your workspace in Data Workbench.
+2. In your workspace, go to **Data catalogue** page.
-     3. Select the file or folder you need access to.
+3. In the row with a file or folder you want to generate a SAS token for, on the right, select three dots.
-     4. Click on the "Access Keys" tab to generate a new access key.
+4. Under **Set access level**, choose access level (read or read and write).
+5. Optionally, under **Set access start**, choose a date from which this file or folder should be accessible.
+6. Under **Set access end**, choose a date from which this file or folder will no longer be accessible.
+7. Select **Generate key** and a new field called **Access key** will show.
+8. Select **Copy key**.
-     5. Copy the access key and use it in your VAP report to authenticate and access the data.
+9. Copy the access key and use it in your VAP report to authenticate and access the data.

-   - **Creating a VAP Report Using Data Workbench File Storage**:
+**Creating a VAP Report Using Data Workbench File Storage**:
 1. Start by creating a new Power BI report or opening an existing one.
 2. In Power BI, go to the "Home" tab and select "Get Data".
 3. Choose "Web" as the data source and enter the URL for the Data Workbench File Storage.
 4. Provide the necessary authentication details using the access key generated earlier.
 5. Load the data and design your report as needed.
 6. Save the report with a meaningful name, including a version number or date for easy identification.

 ### Connect Report to New Data Source
    - Connect the report to the new data in Data Workbench File Storage.